Healthcare in South Korea: Increased usage of healthcare

 The introduction of health insurance resulted in a significant surge in the utilization of healthcare services among individuals.
 Between 1977 and 2009, there was a substantial growth in the duration of hospital admissions per insured person, rising from a maximum of 0.1 days to 1.91 days.
 Additionally, the number of days spent receiving outpatient care increased from 0.7 to 16.07.
 There was an expansion in medical facilities and an increase in the number of hospital beds, particularly in higher-tier medical institutions.
 However, when compared to the average figures for healthcare providers in Japan and OECD countries, there remains a gap in terms of the healthcare workforce available to the population.
 Additionally, there was a rapid increase in the availability of advanced medical devices, including a notable growth in the number of CT and MRI machines, which are considered state-of-the-art equipment.
 While the rise in advanced equipment signifies improvements in the Korean healthcare system, it also contributes to the soaring healthcare costs that cannot be overlooked.
 The implementation of a health insurance system has played a role in enhancing the overall health of the population, as indicated by various health indicators.

-South Korea's health insurance system allows insured individuals to freely select medical facilities without restrictions on location or type.
-This policy has led to an imbalance where patients tend to favor larger hospitals, particularly those well-known hospitals in Seoul.
-As a result, there is a significant concentration of patients seeking care at these renowned hospitals, creating a noticeable imbalance in healthcare utilization.
-The South Korean government has failed to adequately address health disparities between urban and rural areas.
-Rural dwellers have a disproportionately greater burden of frailty and aging-related health conditions than those in urban communities.
-This is due to a number of factors, including the lack of access to private medical facilities in rural areas.
-The South Korean government has failed to provide adequate working conditions to physicians to address health disparities.
-Another important aspect that cannot be overlooked is the confusion arising from the introduction of health insurance regarding the roles of healthcare providers.
-There is a prevalent perception among the public that the government or the insurance companies have replaced the traditional role of healthcare providers.
-This has led to a sense among physicians themselves that they have become mere instruments serving the interests of the government or insurance groups rather than focusing on the well-being of their patients.